Helen Appo Cook

-Helen Appo Cook (July 21, 1837 – November 20, 1913) was a wealthy, prominent African-American community activist in Washington, D.C. and a leader in the women's club movement.
+Helen Appo Cook (July 21, 1837 – November 20, 1913) was a wealthy, prominent African-American community activist in Washington, D.C., and a leader in the women's club movement.
 Cook was a founder and president of the Colored Women's League, which consolidated with another organization in 1896 to become the National Association of Colored Women (NACW), an organization still active in the 21st century.
 Cook supported voting rights and was a member of the Niagara Movement, which opposed racial segregation and African American disenfranchisement.
 In 1898, Cook publicly rebuked Susan B. Anthony, president of the National Woman's Suffrage Association, and requested she support universal suffrage following Anthony's speech at a U.S. Congress House Committee on Judiciary hearing.

 Early life

 Helen Cook was born to William Appo, a prominent musician, and Elizabeth Brady Appo, who owned a millinery business in New York.
 Because of William Appo's music career, the family lived in various cities, such as Baltimore and Philadelphia before settling permanently in New York.

-As a teenager, Helen Cook attended meetings about women's rights with her mother and self-identified with the women's cause: I was born to an inheritance of appreciation and sympathy for the cause of women's rights, my mother before me being so ardent a supporter of its doctrines that I felt myself, in a measure, identified with it.
+As a teenager, Helen Cook attended meetings about women's rights with her mother.
+She self-identified with the women's cause: I was born to an inheritance of appreciation and sympathy for the cause of women's rights, my mother before me being so ardent a supporter of its doctrines that I felt myself, in a measure, identified with it.
 Among my earliest recollections are the Sunday afternoon meetings, held at the home of Lucretia Mott, on Arch street, in Philadelphia... on one of those occasions...I heard that eloquent advocate of human freedom, the English abolitionist, George Thompson.

-As an adult, Cook attended the first suffrage convention held in Washington, D.C. in January 1869 and organized by the Universal Franchise Association.
+As an adult, Cook attended the first suffrage convention held in Washington, D.C., in January 1869 and organized by the Universal Franchise Association.